6 Science-Backed Reasons Why You Want To Start Sprinkling Cinnamon On Everything

 Coumarin can have negative effects on the liver and even increase your risk of cancer.
 In animal studies, too much coumarin has been shown to increase the risk of cancerous tumors in the lungs, liver, and kidneys.
 Ceylon, or "true" cinnamon, contains only trace amounts of coumarin, making it safer to consume.

 While there's no established dose for cinnamon in the United States, 1 teaspoon per day of Cassia cinnamon for adults is typically considered safe per European guidelines—and possibly a bit more for Ceylon cinnamon.
-That's more than enough to boost the flavor and health cred of your morning oatmeal, latte, or smoothie.
+That's more than enough to boost the flavor and nutrients of your morning oatmeal, latte, or smoothie.

 However, people on diabetes medications should be extra cautious.
 While some cinnamon is great for lowering elevated blood sugar back to healthy levels, too much can send people into hypoglycemia, a condition characterized by very low blood sugar and symptoms of dizziness, tiredness, and even fainting.
 People taking diabetes medication such as insulin are at increased risk of this if they consume too much cinnamon.
 So, always consult with your doctor about what constitutes an appropriate amount of cinnamon to consume if you have diabetes.